rogo009/change-backgroundv3/README.md

 Notes:

-implemented math functions into simple random color generator in several color formats. can attach event listeners to button variables instead of creating separate handlers, practiced creating functions to manipulate DOM. implemented a "master" function to change the bg color of all boxes at once, by feeding into one master function
+##implemented math functions into simple random color generator in several color formats.

+##can attach event listeners to button variables instead of creating separate handlers, practiced creating functions to manipulate DOM.

+##implemented a "master" function to change the bg color of all boxes at once, by feeding into one master function and attaching to master button via separate event handler